afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 This is how [lesswrong][LW] was born in 2009 which provided some of the answers
 to:

-> OMG my brain is a massive liar what do I do now?
+> OMG my brain is a massive liar, how do I mitigate the damage?

 Your welcome, crazy people.